fenago/deep-learning-for-nlp/Lab Guides/chapter_04/Lab_1.md

 hidden = Dense(2)(visible)
 ```

-Note it is the visible after the creation of the Dense layer that connects the input layer’s
+Note it is the visible after the creation of the Dense layer that connects the input layer's
 output as the input to the Dense hidden layer.
 It is this way of connecting layers piece by piece
 that gives the functional API its flexibility.
 For example, you can see how easy it would be to
 start defining ad hoc graphs of layers.